rakshitagarwal/rakshitagarwal/README.md

 <h3> Hi there!
 I'm Rakshit, and I'm an aspiring MERN Full Stack Web Developer.</h3>
  I like to design all kinds of things.
 I specialize in front-end and back-end development.
 I have a passion for making beautiful interfaces with excellent usability. 🧑‍💻

-Currently, I'm a full-stack web developer and I have completed my B.Tech degree in Computer Science and Engineering in 2019.
+Currently, I'm skilled in AWS Cloud Computing and I have completed my B.Tech degree in Computer Science & Engineering in 2019.